MiroGasparek/Bioinformatics/README.md

 # Bioinformatics
-Introduction to Bioinformatics through Rosalind exercises and beyond.
-The Rosalind webpage provides the exercises focused on the bioinformatics algorithms.
-Check it out [here](http://rosalind.info/problems/locations/).
+Introduction to Bioinformatics through the Coursera's course on Bioinformatics provided by University of California San Diego.